 - BONUS: Skhoop Winter skirt

-I would always expect some rain, snow, and colder temperates in Munich, so while layering up to the max without a proper winter jacket might get you through, having a proper outer layer that is going to keep you warm and dry will ensure you can spend hours drinking Glühwein into the night.
+I would always expect some rain, snow, and colder temperates in Munich.
+While layering up to the max without a proper winter jacket might get you through, having a proper outer layer that is going to keep you warm and dry will ensure you can spend hours drinking Glühwein late into the night.

 For the fashionista: Munich locals tend to dress stylish and in solid darker colors.
 This stylish, but practical grey Marmot jacket is perfect for Munich and will will blend right in.
-Or you can try this sleek green jacket with a faux fur hood to really class it up.
+Or you can try this a nice jacket with a faux fur hood to really class it up.

-For the practical woman: If you’re like me and you care more about function than fashion, go for a 3-1 jacket that will give you a down or fleece for cooler and dry days and gives you a warmer water proof shell to throw on when its snowing.
+For the practical woman: If you’re like me and you care more about function than fashion, go for a 3-1 jacket that will give you a down or fleece for cool, dry days, but also has a warmer water proof shell to throw on when its snowing.
 Try out the sustinable Patagonia jacket, the North Face, or this ethical feathreless Marmot 3-1 to find the right jacket for you.

 Merino Wool Layers

-These are handy because they don’t take up a lot of room and keep you super warm, especially if you go to the south island and do late night activities at the Dark Sky Reserve.
+Merino wool layers are so handy because they don’t take up a lot of room and keep you nice and toasty.
+I love wearing these leggings under my jeans or pants and they save you from biting wind when out exploring the city.
 Merino provides heat in the cold and keeps you cool in the heat without the itch of regular wool.
-I used both layers several times.

 IceBreaker is your best bet for comfortable, breathable and warm – but not too hot, base layers.
 They save you when you didn’t pack warm enough and they don’t take a lot of room if you end up not needing them.
 I suggest going with the first layer.